 Five strains from diverse genetic and geographic backgrounds in addition to a synthetic mosaic strain constructed from those five backgrounds were evolved in an evolution experiment by a former lab mate.
 Genetic data was then analyzed to identify relevant mutations for pathogenicity and to compare the speed of adaptation between asexual and sexual populations from both initially clonal and highly recombinant populations.
 This project specifically focuses on one clonal strain from the European Wine background and the synthetic mosaic strain.
 We were able to confirm previous findings that sexual reproduction speeds that rate of adaptation in populations of clonal backgrounds.
 We were also able to identify a few patterns corresponding to Kosheleva and Desai’s (2017) findings that evolution in asexual populations are driven by clonal sweeps whereas, in sexual populations, evolution is driven by many linked variants that are weakly selected.

 Ahmad, Maliha, "The Genetic Basis Underlying the Evolution of Commensal Microbes to Opportunistic Pathogens" (2019).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1409.